ynput/ayon-documentation/website/docs/artist_tools_creator.md

 In Nuke it's either converting an existing write node to a publishable one, or simply creating a write node with all the correct settings and outputs already set.

 :::info
-Current Publisher is containing Creator as tab.
+Current Publisher contains Creator as tab.

 ![creator_tab](assets/tools/artist_tools_creator_publisher_tab.png)